SkPhilipp/SchemaForms/README.md

 # SchemaForms

+_This GPL fork of the private SchemaForms project is no longer publicly maintained.
+Feel free to use it though, works fine, with exception of the few open issues._

 Generates Bootstrap 3 compatible forms from schemas, the from's submit will send out JSON.

 The schema format is quite simple, it may remind you a bit of JSON schema (draft), however less complex and more